Home Work in Australia How to claim your superannuation – leaving Australia

 • wait until the end of your visa to claim your super,

-For all holders of a 417 or 462 visa, immigration will not cancel your visa if there is less than 6 months’ validity left on it.
+For working holidays visa makers on subclasses 417 or 462, immigration will not cancel your visa if there is less than 6 months validity left on it.
 You will therefore have to wait for it to “expire” before applying.
-Cancellation of your visa by the immigration authorities is free of charge if it is accepted.

 Good to know: If you wish to return to Australia with another visa, you can contribute to a new fund.
 You can claim your super between two visas.
 The request for super only prohibits you to come back with the same visa under which you earned this super.